JLRipley314/teuk-fortran-2020/README.md

 * Fastest Fourier Transform in the West (FFTW): http://fftw.org

-You may need to reconfigure the Makefile to correctly link to FFTW depending on where it is located on your computer.

 I have successfully compiled the code with gfortran (version 9) and ifort (version 17).